futuredialchallenge/2024-RAG/Track2/README.md

 bash Track2/train.sh
 ```

-Then, use the following script to test the generation model with oracle knowledge base (Note: this test mode will not be considered for the final submission):
+Then, use the following script to test the generation model with oracle knowledge pieces (Note: this test mode will not be considered for the final submission):
 ```Shell
 bash Track2/test.sh
 ```